top of page

 • Increase neighborhood patrols

-• Reduce 911 response times
+• Reduce 911 response time

 • Fire safety and emergency response services